dante-project/scratchpad/stub.md

 run `logout`, to shutdown the machine run `vagrant halt`, and finally to terminate use of resources on your machine (including virtual machines disks) run `vagrant destroy`.

+Running the os in emulator:
+you can load the iso in virtualbox you alredy have or install and use qemu
+> sudo apt-get install qemu qemu-system-i386 grub-legacy xorriso

 # Extras